 Why are most employees disengaged at work?

-Gallup’s 2025 data shows only 23% of employees worldwide are engaged, costing $8.9 trillion in lost productivity.
+Gallup’s 2025 State of the Global Workplace report shows only 21% of employees worldwide are engaged, costing $8.9 trillion in lost productivity.
 The main drivers of disengagement are top-down communication that ignores frontline input, transactional relationships, inauthentic corporate messaging, and a lack of clear purpose.
 Grassroots organizing principles, starting with people, building from the bottom, and leading with authenticity, address every one of these root causes.

 How can corporate leaders apply grassroots organizing principles?

 Start by listening before presenting.
-McKinsey found a 32-point gap between leaders who think they include employees (74%) and employees who feel included (42%).
 Build power from the bottom by letting front-line workers define solutions.
 Move fast on decisions.
 Communicate authentically instead of running everything through three approval layers.
 Invest in genuine relationships and articulate a clear “why” that goes beyond revenue.

 Does bottom-up leadership actually improve business results?